 How many holiday accommodation offers will I find on the Mornington Peninsula?

-Visit Mornington Peninsula Shire in March for the greatest choice of accommodation.
-This is the month during which the largest amount of House rentals and Apartment rentals are available.
+Visit Mornington Peninsula Shire in December for the greatest choice of accommodation.
+This is the month during which the largest amount of House rental and Apartment rental are available.

 What holiday rental amenities do people typically look for when visiting Mornington Peninsula Shire?

-The most popular holiday letting amenity on the Mornington Peninsula is TV, followed by Barbecue in second place and Internet in third.
+The most popular holiday letting amenity on the Mornington Peninsula is Pool, followed by Pets allowed in second place and Internet in third.